When it comes to telehealth in hospitals, it’s all about collaboration.

 “It’s easier to do a good job,” he says.
 “I like to think that I do the best I can do no matter where I am working, but you’re always better off when you have time to spend with your family.
 I have enormous respect for physicians who work onsite and handle all the pressures of that kind of life, but this is better for me.”

-Not for every physician
+Telehealth in hospitals is not for every physician

 Dr. Hunt was instrumental in forming Sunflower Telemedicine, a group of Kansas-trained and Kansas-licensed physicians who partnered with Eagle Telemedicine to improve healthcare access and patient outcomes in Kansas’ rural communities.
 He discovered early on that communicating with patients and their families via telemedicine videoconferencing can help build a tighter connection than when the physician is at the patient’s bedside because there aren’t the typical interruptions of paging and phone calls.